Ne'er-Do-Well

 Ne'er-Do-Well is a 1954 detective novel by the English author Dornford Yates (Cecil William Mercer), his only work of the genre.
 Although Richard Chandos narrates, the book is not generally classified as a 'Chandos' title.

 Plot

-Superintendent Falcon investigates the murder of Lord St Amont at the village of Ne'er-do-Well.
+Superintendent Falcon investigates the murder of Lord St Amant at the village of Ne'er-do-Well.
 Much of the story is set in a convent.

 Critical reception

 Mercer’s biographer AJ Smithers considered the novel to bear the marks of being written by an elderly and not over-robust man, being short on action and concentrating rather on states of mind.
 It was not a commercial success.